ALEHACKsp/Discord-Message-Wiper/README.md

 # Discord-Message-Wiper
 Deletes discord messages

-Simple tool made to fast delete discord messages by holding a keybind.. hope you enjoy it :)
+Simple tool made to fast delete discord messages by holding a keybind, go to "releases" to download executable...

+hope you enjoy it :)